lkrms/pretty-php/README.md

 ### PHP archive (PHAR)

-You can [download] the latest version of *PrettyPHP* packaged as a PHP archive and use it straightaway:
+You can [download] the latest version of `pretty-php` packaged as a PHP archive and use it straightaway:

 ```shell